Safety Data Sheet 250-1201

 Symptoms related to the physical, chemical and toxicological characteristics.

-Eye contact: Adverse symptoms may include the following: pain or irritation, redness, watering.
+Eye contact: Adverse symptoms may include pain or irritation, redness, watering.

 Ingestion: Adverse symptoms may include the following: stomach pains, nausea or vomiting.